Deathslayer89/documind/README.md

 # 📚 DocuMind: Intelligent Document Q&A System

 An end-to-end RAG (Retrieval-Augmented Generation) application for querying technical documents and textbooks.
-Built with Google Gemini, LangChain, ChromaDB, and Streamlit for the **DataTalksClub LLM Zoomcamp**.
+Built with Google Gemini, LangChain, Qdrant, and Streamlit for the **DataTalksClub LLM Zoomcamp**.

 ## 🎯 Problem Description